-If you are short listed on the basis of your written application you will be invited for to take the following train driver assessments:
+If you are short-listed on the basis of your written application you will be invited to take the following train driver psychometric assessments:

-They like to do the assessments in this order because this is the order of probability in which candidates are likely to fail – so it minimises the number they need to bother with at the next stage.
-If the interviews take place on the same day as the psychometric tests they will probably take place after lunch when those who have failed the psychometric tests have been sent home.
+They like to do the assessments in this order because this is the order of probability in which candidates are likely to fail – so it minimises the number they need to bother with at the next stage, however, this is subject to change.
+If the interviews take place on the same day as the psychometric tests, they will probably take place after lunch when those who have failed the psychometric tests have been sent home.
 However, these things may take place at different locations, so don’t be surprised if the whole process is spread over three or four days.
-Because of this the stages may also not take place in the sequence listed here.
+Because of this, the stages may also not take place in the sequence listed here.

 The Train Driver Assessment Centre